Davorin/WeatherCube/README.md

 and are base64 encoded in the WeatherCube Widget.
 You can use three tipes of images set in options:

--default - this are default font based icons from https://erikflowers.github.io/weather-icons/ -tick
+* default - this are default font based icons from https://erikflowers.github.io/weather-icons/
--weezle
+* tick
+* weezle

 It uses multiple api endpoints for collecting the data used.